4d55397500/minhash-service/README.md

 See the [API doc](docs/api.md).

 ### *Disclaimer*
-This system demonstrates large scale minhashing for document lookup using Google's Dataflow and BigQuery.
-If you wish to use deep learning you can train embeddings and use a nearest neighbor index on the vector representations for lookup.
+This system is intended to demonstrate minhashing for large scale document search.
+If you wish to use deep learning instead you can train embeddings and use a nearest neighbor index on the vector representations for lookup.